jcwhit/radiant-strixhaven/docs/The Story/The Announced Threats.md

 		- missing page that was last checked out by [[Quintillius Antiphiun Melentor III]]
 			- just got lead role in play
 			- possible stole the page for an audition
+			- found copy of the book in [[Night Market]] : Veda's Otherworldly Goods
 	- Michael Keydan
 		- thief
 	- Reese Keydan